Show your confidence without uttering a word.

 As already said that the strong personalities prefer to initiate their handshake, they’re the ones who start every social interaction.

 You need the courage to initiate something, even if it’s a conversation.
 Initiating will give you an upper hand and better control over the situation.

 8. Watch your tone

-Precisely speaking this one is more what body language of confidence sounds like more than what it looks like.
-According to a research done in 1971, Albert Mehrabian published a book Silent Messages in which he tried to show the emphasis of nonverbal communication in which of the total communication, 38% is the tone of the voice out of the whopping 93% of nonverbal communication.
+Precisely speaking, this one is more what body language of confidence sounds like more than what it looks like.
+According to research done in 1971, Albert Mehrabian published a book Silent Messages in which he tried to show the emphasis of nonverbal communication in which of the total interaction, 38% is the tone of the voice out of the whopping 93% of nonverbal communication.

 Well, I don’t at all insist on the rectification of the figures, but I’m quite convinced by the fact that it’s more important than words.
-Imagine someone telling you that he has very bad news with a smiling face.
+Imagine someone telling you that he has terrible news with a smiling face.
 What would you trust more?
 Words or face?
-Quite an obvious right?
+Quite an obvious, right?

 9. I am all yours, pay attention.
 Lean forward

-Being a good listener is a critical part of communication, you can’t have good communication without being a good listener.
+Being a good listener is a critical part of communication; you can’t have a good conversation without being a good listener.
 Moreover, communication is more about listening than speaking.
-Or else it would lack the tune and tweak required, which without feedback isn’t possible anyway.
+Or else it would lack the tune and tweak required, which without feedback, isn’t possible anyway.

-Hence for a person with the body language of confidence, it’s like people approach you because they value your opinion, they count on your confidence.
-Hence they have a lot to share with you, they admire your time and value it.
+Hence for a person with the body language of confidence, it’s like people approach you because they value your opinion; they count on your confidence.
+Therefore they have a lot to share with you; they admire your time and appreciate it.

 So give them the attention they need, it’s a two-way exchange.
 Show that you are attentive, show that you also value their time and words and that you are genuinely interested in being of any assistance and support.
 Lean forward to show how seriously you are into their conversation.